 The pastor and Samantha decided she should stay home on Sundays for awhile, but that she could do a private bible study with him during the week.
 He would review the message from the week before and then they could pray together.

-Finally, she couldn’t take it any more and she ended their relationship.
+Finally, she couldn’t take it any more and she broke it off with him.
 I taught a seminar in their area on narcissistic abusers and she came to see me to analyze her situation.
 I knew her pastor personally, and I suggested she talk to this pastor’s supervisor to discuss how he might be held accountable for taking advantage of her.

 This began a long and painful process.
 By the time his denomination was done interviewing people, six more women came forward to admit they had been having affairs with him.
 All of them had difficult marriages.
 One of the women was having sex with him at the same time as Samantha.